SGrondin/bottleneck/README.md

 **Read the 'Gotchas' and you're good to go**.
 Or keep reading to learn about all the fine tuning and advanced options available.
 If your rate limits need to be enforced across a cluster of computers, read the [Clustering](#Clustering) docs.

 [Need help debugging your application?](#debugging-your-application).

+Instead of throttling maybe [you want to batch up requests](#batching) into fewer calls?

 ##### Gotchas